 Effective configuration management is a prerequisite for IT asset management.
-Good configuration management will help you to maximize the availability and reduce the risks of your IT services.
-IT asset management can save your organization money, by helping to identify and remove unused IT assets, and by supporting compliance with legislation.
+Good configuration management will help you maximize the availability and reduce the risks of your IT services.
+IT asset management can save your organization money by helping to identify and remove unused IT assets and by supporting compliance with legislation.

 Virima offers you a set of tools and solutions to address IT’s most critical management challenges and will help you improve the overall health of your estate while enabling your organization to benefit from configuration management, including your CMDB, and from IT asset management.
 Learn more here.

-Virima’s IT Discovery, IT Asset Management (ITAM), and IT Service Management (ITSM) solutions can help you maximize the value of business processes and service management investments.
-Virima features can automatically discover and map your critical IT resources and the interconnections that link them to one another, your applications and services, and your users.
+Virima’s IT Asset Management (ITAM) and Configuration Management Database (CMDB) solutions can help you maximize the value of business processes and service management investments.